CorinaArmasu/InventoryAppStage1/README.md

 Formatting:

-The code is properly formatted i.e. there are no unnecessary blank lines; there are no unused variables or methods; there is no commented out code.
+The code is properly formatted:

+* No unnecessary blank lines
+* No unused variables or methods
+* No commented out code

+The code also has proper indentation when defining variables and methods.